 - Rather prevalent in Mario & Sonic at the Olympic Games.
 Mario characters are scaled down, so that their average size is a bit closer to the average of the Sonic characters - Similar to the Smash Bros Example.
 One instance is that Sonic (100cm, 3'3") is always shown as slightly taller than Mario (155cm, 5'1").
 Two pairs of characters also stand at the same height as each other canonically, but the scaling makes the Sonic character much larger - Peach and Eggman (185cm, 6'1"); along with Daisy and Vector (180cm, 5'11").

 - MegaTokyo kicks this trope to the curb.
 Before changing careers to "full-time comic artist", Fred "Piro" Gallagher was, by trade, an architectural draftsmen.

 - The Life of Nob T. Mouse does this on purpose since it was originally supposed to look like a child had drawn it.

 - The artist of El Goonish Shive has repeatedly mentioned in the comics' commentary the work he goes through to avert this.
 He's very meticulous about defining characters' heights and drawing them to scale.

 - A commercial gave Cute Bruiser Toph, the shortest member of the main cast, an official height of 5'1".
 On this scale, background characters sharing the screen with her have been as tall as ten feet.
-The artbook however has Toph listed around a foot shorter then what the commercial stated.
+The artbook, however, has Toph listed around a foot shorter than what the commercial stated.